Medical claim processing – a complete guide

 By definition, claim repricing is the application of the contracted payment or the agreed-upon rates to any medical billing charges.

-After the claim submission, the payer will look at the services rendered that the doctor disclosed in the claim.
+After the medical claims submission, the payer will look at the services rendered that the doctor disclosed in the claim.
 They will also apply the negotiated rate, the patient’s agreed-upon price to pay for the healthcare provider and facility.

 Benefits adjudication